jobial-io/sclap/README.md

 comprehension binds the option and parameter values to names, and the yield section returns the application logic.
 As mentioned before, the return type of the yield part is always `IO[_]`.
 This is important: `IO` is pure and allows the library to process the description safely, without any side-effects.
 To make it more convenient for applications that do not use Cats Effect, Sclap provides safe implicits to lift other common return types (`Future`, `Try` or `Either`) into an IO context in a referentially transparent way (of course, the rest of your code will not become referentially transparent).

-Sclap does not rely on any macros.
+No macros used or animals harmed in the making of Sclap.

 ### Modules